Categories

 He was born on January 19, 1977, and died on May 10, 2000, at age 23.
 He was 9′ 6″ (2.90 meters) tall and weighed 1,500 pounds (680 kg).

 Bart the Bear™ was a huge Kodiak bear born in a zoo in 1977 and adopted by Doug and Lynne Seus and trained to be in films.
-The Seuses grand adventures with Bart took them from the Austrian Alps to the bejeweled backstage of the Academy Awards.
+The Seus’s grand adventures with Bart took them from the Austrian Alps to the bejeweled backstage of the Academy Awards.
 Bart appeared in hundreds of films, including “The Bear”, “The Great Outdoors”, “Legends of the Fall”, “Clan of the Cave Bear”, and “The Edge”, among others.
 He passed away in 2000.
-This video is a tribute to Bart, the Seuses, and the conservation nonprofit they created to protect the habitat for wild grizzlies, The Vital Ground Foundation.
-Since its founding in 1990, Vital Ground has helped enhance, restore and conserve 600,000 acres of wildlife habitat in Montana, Wyoming, Idaho, Alaska, and British Columbia.
-For more information or to make a donation to Vital Ground, visit: www.vitalground.org.
+This video is a tribute to Bart, the Seuses, and the conservation nonprofit they created to protect the habitat of wild grizzlies, The Vital Ground Foundation.
+Since its founding in 1990, Vital Ground has helped enhance, restore, and conserve 600,000 acres of wildlife habitat in Montana, Wyoming, Idaho, Alaska, and British Columbia.
+For more information or to donate to Vital Ground, visit: www.vitalground.org.

 15. Usually Kodiak bears do not attack people